github/docs/content/codespaces/troubleshooting/troubleshooting-your-connection-to-github-codespaces.md

 If you still cannot connect, {% data reusables.codespaces.contact-support %}

+## Unable to connect to your codespace in JupyterLab

+To be able to use a codespace in JupyterLab, you must ensure that your codespace has it installed.
+The default container image that's used by {% data variables.product.prodname_github_codespaces %} includes JupyterLab, but if you have customized your dev container configuration you will have to manually install JupyterLab.

+If your codespace uses a Debian-based image, you can install JupyterLab in the dev container by adding the `python` feature to your `devcontainer.json` file, with the `installJupyterlab` option set to `true`.
+Otherwise, install it directly in your Dockerfile.
+For installation instructions, see "[Installation](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)" in the JupyterLab documentation.

+For more information about the `python` feature, see the README page in the [`devcontainers/features` repository](https://github.com/devcontainers/features/tree/main/src/python).
+For more information about the `devcontainer.json` file and the Dockerfile, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers#devcontainerjson)."

+If you still cannot connect, {% data reusables.codespaces.contact-support %}

 ## {% data variables.product.prodname_github_codespaces %} extension for {% data variables.product.prodname_vscode %} cannot connect

 If you cannot connect to a codespace from {% data variables.product.prodname_vscode %} desktop, use the following troubleshooting steps.